 Step 2: Determine the Applicability of IGST or CGST and SGST

 Once the GST rate is determined, then the applicability of IGST or CGST and SGST must be determined.
 To determine if IGST or CGST and SGST would be applicable, the individuals should have to determine the place of supply.
 In most cases, the place of supply of goods or services would be the address where the goods were delivered or the service was provided.
 For some types of transactions involving e-commerce or OIDAR services, the determination of place of supply is a more complex issue.

 If goods or services are provided between two states, i.e., from one state to another, then IGST or Integrated Goods and Services Tax would be applicable on the transaction.
 Whenever any supplier is involved in providing inter-state supply, GST registration is mandatory.

-If the goods or service are provided within the same state, then CGST or Central Goods and Services Tax and SGST or State Goods and Service Tax would be applicable.
+If the individual provides the goods or service within the same state, then CGST or Central Goods and Services Tax and SGST or State Goods and Service Tax would be applicable.

 Calculating IGST, CGST and SGST